AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

    ![Enable the Xdebug extension in Chrome](../../assets/xdebug/enable-chrome-ext.png)

-1. In Chrome, right-click on the green helper icon in the Chrome toolbar.
+1. In Chrome, right-click the green helper icon in the Chrome toolbar.

 1. From the pop-up menu, click **Options**.